 SEC.
 2. Mission and Functions.
-The Task Force shall work with local stakeholders and executive departments and agencies to equip Space Coast and other affeeted workers to take advantage of new opportunities and expand the region's economic base.
+The Task Force shall work with local stakeholders and executive departments and agencies to equip Space Coast and other affected workers to take advantage of new opportunities and expand the region's economic base.

-The Task Force will perform the following functions. to the extent permitted by law:
+The Task Force will perform the following functions,